 Small teams can diagram for free - You can use an unlicensed version of the draw.io app in a free Confluence Cloud instance.

-Secure and private online whiteboard within Confluence - There are no third-party sign-in or freemium accounts needed to embed the draw.io Sketch or diagram macros.
-All of your draw.io diagram and sketch data stays within Confluence according to your instance’s data residency settings.
+Secure and private online whiteboard within Confluence - There are no third-party sign-in or freemium accounts needed to embed the draw.io Board or draw.io Diagram macros.
+All of your draw.io diagram and board data stays within Confluence according to your instance’s data residency settings.

 Brainstorm with a mindmap in your online whiteboard

-- Edit a page in your Confluence Cloud instance and add the draw.io Sketch macro: type
+- Edit a page in your Confluence Cloud instance and add the draw.io Board macro: type

-/draw.io and select the draw.io Sketch macro from the list to open the editor.
+/draw.io and select the draw.io Board macro from the list to open the editor.